PDPU-ICT-2018/AI_PROJECT_TEAM_35/README.md

 3. After step 2, run DATA_PREP_STEP.ipynb file.
 It contains train(70%) test(30%) splitting of data to train our LSTM model.

 4. After step 3, run BAYESIAN_NEW_MODEL.ipynb file.
-It contains loading and inputting the data into our LSTM model using the Bayesian to find the best activation function for our model.
+It contains loading and inputting the data into our LSTM model using the Bayesian to tune our hyperparameters for better results.

-5. After getting the results from the above step, run FINAL_AI_MODEL_150.ipynb file.
+5. After getting the results from the above step, run FINAL_AI_MODEL_150.ipynb file .
 Now execute the final Bidirectional LSTM model and plot the result i.e. the predicted vs the real price of stock.